Installing Debian Unstable’s Source Packages in Debian Jessie

 deb-src http://httpredir.debian.org/debian unstable main contrib

 You can replace unstable with testing if you prefer to use packages from testing.
-Update the lists of packages
+Update the package lists:

 sudo apt-get update